 Malaysia has had a total 17 cases of the virus.
 Twelve of the patients were from China and five are Malaysians.

-At least 900 people have died and 39,800 have been infected by the virus in mainland China, and the number is increasing day by day.
+At least 900 people have died and 39,800 have been infected by the virus in mainland China as of today, and the number is increasing day by day.